 A few years ago I heard that flaxseed oil — not vegetable oil or shortening — was the best oil for seasoning cast iron.
 I'd always wanted to put that theory to the test, but decided to wait until I'd sufficiently neglected my own cast iron skillets to warrant a full re-seasoning.
 (It was bound to happen at some point.)

-That day finally came a few weeks ago.
-Thanks to my lazy maintenance, the seasoning on my 12-inch Lodge skillet had become patchy, rough, and sticky.
+That day came eventually: Thanks to my lazy maintenance, the seasoning on my 12-inch Lodge skillet had become patchy, rough, and sticky.
 But this time around, instead of coating it in vegetable oil and heating the pan in the oven for an hour, as is the norm, I decided to spend 18 hours baking six coats of flaxseed oil into it.
 This is what happened.

 Why Flax Oil?

 Years ago, web developer and blogger Sheryl Canter wrote a post claiming flaxseed oil was the best oil for seasoning cast iron.
 You can read her post for the specific points on the science behind fat polymerization, but the gist is this: Vegetable oils and shortening leave cast iron soft and prone to scratching and wear and tear, but flaxseed oil — which is essentially the food-grade equivalent of linseed oil, the drying oil that painters and woodworkers use to create a tough, protective layer on their work — makes cast iron surfaces smooth, hard, and even.

 Read the article: Chemistry of Cast Iron Seasoning: A Science-Based How To by Sheryl Canter

 Cook's Illustrated gave Canter's method a try, and the results amazed them: "The flaxseed oil so effectively bonded to the skillets, forming a sheer, stick-resistant veneer, that even a run through our commercial dishwasher with a squirt of degreaser left them totally unscathed," they wrote.
 Impressive!